Try Praising.ai free

 • Check overnight alerts**

-• Respond to negative reviews within 2 hours
+• Reply to bad reviews within 2 hours

 **5:00 PM